-• Medicines will be kept in a lockable cupboard which is securely stored at all times.
-If a medicine controlled, it will be kept in a locked cupboard where access is limited.
+•Medicines will be kept in a lockable cupboard which is only accessible through a locked store room.
+If a medicine is controlled, it will be kept in a secure cupboard where access is limited.
 If medication needs to be kept in a fridge, it will be stored in a fridge securely.